No Phone Listed

 A great way to gain a deeper understanding on how to approach online classes is by watching the new Success at Iowa modules about virtual learning.
 For those unfamiliar, Success at Iowa is a required online course for new undergraduate students at the University of Iowa.
 It is designed around the five stages of transition that most University of Iowa students experience at the beginning of their college journey.
 The course provides students with information for each stage of their transition to help them reach their goals and get the most out of their experiences at the University of Iowa.
 Check out these modules by clicking on the following links:

 As another means of helping you navigate this transition, we have created several Academic Tips worksheets, including a “Top 10 Tips for Navigating the Online Transition” for you to utilize throughout the semester.
-The PDF for this resource and all other Academic Tips Worksheets designed with the virtual class experience in mind can be found here, within the Virtual Learning menu.
+Additionally, in collaboration with Academic Support & Retention, Undergraduate Student Government created a detailed Online Learning Guide.
+The PDF for these resources and all other Academic Tips Worksheets designed with the virtual class experience in mind can be found here, within the Virtual Learning menu.

 Whether you have taken online classes or not, this transition is likely to require a unique approach from traditional in-person course formats.
 If you are finding it challenging to navigate how to connect with your professors during this time, check out our “Talking to Faculty Guide.”
 If you are unsure of where to turn with questions or concerns, we encourage you to check out our list of resources, our description of offices on campus, and the Office of the Dean of Students.
 Additionally, if you are in need of further support in this transition, please email email@example.com and we will help however possible.